-This program is designed for in-service secondary mathematics teachers who desire further study in the discipline and for individuals who hope to teach mathematics in a community college or to pursue a Ph.D. in mathematics.
-Students in the program will expand their understanding of tertiary mathematics in four key areas: algebra, analysis, statistics/data analysis, and number theory.
-This program may be completed on either a full-time or part-time basis.
-Qualified undergraduates may begin graduate classes as upperclassmen, thereby enabling completion of the MS degree in a single postgraduate year.
+This program is for individuals who hope to pursue the PhD in Mathematics or a related discipline, or who wish to teach mathematics in a community college.
+Students in the program will complete course work in foundational areas of pure mathematics: linear and abstract algebra, real and complex analysis, topology and probability-statistics.
+Electives may be chosen to deepen the applicant's knowledge in preparation for study at the PhD level, for breath including applications, and may include research.
+A thesis option is available for those who wish to do research.
+This program may be completed on either a full-time or a part-time basis.
+Qualified undergraduates may begin graduate classes as upperclassmen, thereby enabling completion of the MS degree in a single postgraduate year plus two summers.